Prag8855/aab/content/guides/housing-scams.md

 ### When you move in

 Take a lot of pictures.
-They might help you [get your deposit back](/guides/mietkaution#how-to-get-your-kaution-back).
+It might help you [get your deposit back](/guides/mietkaution#how-to-get-your-kaution-back).

 **[How to move into an apartment ➞](/guides/moving-in)**